 This is a small list of resources for late discovery adoptees.
-We hope these resources are helpful to you in your discovery.
+We hope these resources are helpful to you in your discovery and healing.
 This list will be updated over time, so please check back.
 If you have any suggestions for additional resources (or any corrections) please let us know.

 American Adoption Congress – an organization that provides education regarding adoption

 Adoptee Rights Campaign – a group advocating for adoptee rights, particularly intercountry adoptees

 Adoptee Rights Coalition – an organization that seeks to restore adoptee’s legal access to their own records, especially their original birth certificate (OBC)

 Adoptee Rights Law Center – an organization, founded by an attorney who is also an adoptee, focusing on the rights of adoptees and the laws that relate to adoption.

 New Jersey Coalition for Adoption Reform & Education – NJ CARE is an organization helping adoptees born in New Jersey with a variety of issues including obtaining their original birth certificate.

 Adoption.com – a very popular site offering an adoption registry.